-I’ve walked past the Figure Eight Pool many times: the Royal Nationa Park Coast Walk from Otford to Bundeena coastal walk is one of my favourite summer walks.
+I’ve walked past the Figure Eight Pool many times: the Royal Nationa Park Coast Walk from Otford to Bundeena is one of my favourite summer walks.
 But I’ve never taken the time to make the short detour around the rocky headland to see this attraction, so today I’m taking the most direct route to the pool.
 The return trip from the Garrawarra Farm car park is about 6.5km, mostly on good tracks.
 It’s well sign-posted, as it heads down the Burgh Ridge towards the coast.

 After about a kilometre, Burning Palms Beach can be seen below.